shadeven/stoutful/README.md

 To start the server you can simply run `sails lift` or `node app.js`.

 ## Localtunnel
 We use localtunnel in order to expose your local running server to the public domain of the web.
 This makes development on mobile easier since we don't need to use local IPs.
-To use localtunnel, visit http://localtunnel.me/ on usages.
+It should automatically be started when you run either `sails lift` or `node app.js`.
+The default url we will be using is `stoutful.localtunnel.me`.